-Journalistically, the influence of Israel HaYom differs on the professional, political and discursive levels.
-In terms of journalism, it didn’t found the basis of top rightwing journalism but it is held by the public and the media community as a pro-Bibi outlet for free.
-In terms of discourse, the vast outreach to people, especially in the periphery, meant that Netanuahu’s regime has definitely benefited by directly influencing his electoral base.
-In terms of politics, frequent calls between Netanyahu and his media managers and the chief editor of Israel HaYom were exposed on life TV and in a series of investigative journalism by Raviv Drucker.
-Israel Hayom’s title after Drucker’s report is most telling: “Netanyahu: in a proper world Raviv Drucker would have entered prison today”.
-Indeed, in other media empire it is the tycoon who gets to determine the line of the paper; in Israel, it is the prime minster himself.
-Netanyahu, as Drucker has exposed only by the registered calls, frequently calls the editor and owner of Israel Hayom themselves.
-More so just before the paper is closing down and going out for print.
-The titles he gets are unfiltered: the words of the prime minister without editing, commenting or, criticism.
-The issue is presented from the side of Netanyahu, the Likud and those who hold his position.
-The minor response of the journalist is almost bracketed.
-Another example is a comparative analysis of the day after the fourth round of elections “as usual, the political covering can be divided into two camps” Yisrael Hayom and all the rest.
-Yediot Achronot, Haaretz and maariv report on the speculations and scenarios from the perspective of the bloc for change, and Yisrael Hayom reports from the opposite angle.”
+The influences of Israel Hayom was different on the journalistic, discursive, and political levels.
+It did not establish a reputation for outstanding right-wing journalism; it was simply viewed by the public and the media community as a pro-Bibi publication, distributed for free.
+In terms of discourse, the vast outreach to people, especially in the periphery, meant that Netanyahu’s regime definitely benefited by the newspaper’s direct influence on his electoral base.
+From a political perspective, frequent calls from Netanyahu and his media managers to the chief editor of Israel Hayom were exposed in a series of investigative reports by Raviv Drucker.
+Israel Hayom’s headline after Drucker’s report is most telling: “Netanyahu: In a proper world, Raviv Drucker would have entered prison today.”
+In other media empires, the tycoon gets to determine the paper’s editorial policy; in Israel, it’s the prime minster himself.
+Netanyahu, as Drucker exposed, frequently called the editor and owner of Israel Hayom – sometimes just as the paper was about to be sent to print.
+The prime minister received unfiltered headlines and his words were printed unedited, with no commentary or criticism.
+The issues were presented from the viewpoint of Netanyahu and the Likud.
+The journalist was relegated to a minor role.
+Another example is a comparative analysis of the day after the fourth round of elections.
+The political coverage, as usual, can be divided into two camps: Israel Hayom and all the rest.
+Yedioth, Haaretz and Maariv reported on the speculations and scenarios from the perspective of the “bloc for change,” which ultimately formed the Bennett-Lapid government, while Israel Hayom reported from the opposite angle.”

-Adelson has used his ultimate tool – his money – to threaten media outlets not just in the US but also in Israel.
-In 2011 he has threatened with a huge lawsuit against channel 10, with explicit aim of weakening the channel, critical of the prime minister, thus jeopardizing further the channel’s economic condition.
-He aimed to do the same to the 7th Eye, a critical website of the Israeli new media.
-A day after an embarrassing report was published on the 7th Eye on Adelson, Akiva Bigman, the handman of the editor, Bismut, has threatened with a condemning story to be published in Israel Hayom.
-The accusation against the 7th Eye was that it is supported by the New Israel Fund, depicted in Israel Hayom as the extreme left arm, and selective coverage.
-The 7th Eye has answered all of Bigman’s questions trying to expose ‘the Israel Hayom pattern’ in implicating other media and threatening them.
+Adelson used his ultimate tool – his money – to threaten media outlets in Israel.
+In 2011, he threatened to file a huge lawsuit against Channel 10.
+The explicit aim was to weaken the channel, which was critical of the prime minister, and further undermine its economic viability.
+As noted, Adelson sought to do the same to The Seventh Eye website.
+A day after The Seventh Eye published an embarrassing report on Adelson, Akiva Bigman, a close associate of Israel Hayom’s editor-in-chief Boaz Bismuth, threatened to retaliate with a story accusing The Seventh Eye of selective coverage and of receiving support from the New Israel Fund, depicted in Israel Hayom an extreme leftist organization.
+The Seventh Eye responded that Bigman’s threat was part of Israel Hayom’s pattern of trying to intimidate other media outlets.

-Adelson subsequently bought possession on NRG – the Maariv internet platform, and Makor Rishon – the rightwing Zionist-religious outlet.
-Once case 2000 was exposed, January 2017, the number of copies has declined sharply, in some 15%.
-Adelson said, after the recordings of Netanyahu-Mozes talks were released, he would never talk again with Netanyahu.
+Adelson subsequently acquired NRG, Maariv’s internet platform, as well as Makor Rishon, a right-wing, religious-Zionist newspaper.
+Once Case 2000 came to light in January 2017, Israel Hayom reduced the number of copies it printed by about 15%.
+After the Netanyahu-Mozes recordings were released, Adelson vowed that he would never talk with Netanyahu again.